 Customers in Europe can also purchase bitcoins with SEPA transfer for a lower fee.

-Residents of Singapore can purchase bitcoins on Coinbase using three payment options - credit card, debit card, or bank transfer.
+Residents of Singapore can purchase bitcoins on Coinbase using three payment options - debit card or bank transfer.

 Once your Coinbase account is verified, you will be given the account information that will be used to make a bank transfer deposit.
 This is done through Xfers Transfers.
 Coinbase claims that deposits clear within a few minutes, and that there are no deposit fees.
 Once you deposit Coinbase charges 1.49% to purchase coins.

-If you are buying with a credit card or debit card, there is also a required identity verification.
-Fees for buying with a credit card or debit card are 3.99%.
+If you are buying with a debit card, there is also a required identity verification.
+Fees for buying with a debit card are 3.99%.

 CoinHako is a Bitcoin broker based in Singapore, backed by investors from the USA.
 They accept bank transfers from Singapore or Malaysia and international bank wires.
 You can also top up your CoinHako account using Xfers, which allows you to buy bitcoins within 10 minutes.

 You can use our Bitcoin ATM map to buy bitcoins with cash.
 Bitcoin ATMs can be a quick and easy way to buy bitcoins and they're also private.
 That convenience and privacy, however, comes with a price; most ATMs have fees of 5-10%.

 Singapore has a higly-developed, free-market economy.
 There is almost no corruption in Singapore, being ranked the 4th-least corrupt country in the world according to the corruption perceptions index.
 Due to its political stability and strong, clear laws, Singapore has managed to attract foreign direct investment in recent years.